SkyChains/spacesvm/README.md

 you that interacted with the [C-Chain] more than 2 times got 10k `SPC` to get you started).

-This demo is running as an Avalanche [Subnet] on Fuji.
+This demo is running as an Lux [Subnet] on Fuji.
 It is **ALPHA LEVEL CODE** and may be restarted/have a few bugs in it.
-It exists for demonstration purposes **ONLY** but could be extended to run as a production-level [Subnet] on Avalanche Mainnet.
+It exists for demonstration purposes **ONLY** but could be extended to run as a production-level [Subnet] on Lux Mainnet.

 ## How it Works
 ### Claim